stassop/ReactNativeTodo/README.md

 });
 ```

-To test an action, simply call the action creator function, and compare the result to the plain object you expect to get back:
+To test an action creator, simply call the function, and compare the result to the plain object you expect to get back:

 ```javascript
 import { addTodo } from '../../actions';